Alignment of cryo-EM movies of individual particles by optimization of image translations: Author contributions

 \section{Author contributions}

-JLR conceived of the Fourier space objective function, wrote the programs, characterized their performance, and wrote the manuscript.
+JLR conceived of the Fourier space objective function for optimizing particle movement estimates, wrote the programs, characterized their performance, and wrote the manuscript.
 MAB suggested the use of the gradient-based lm-bfgs algorithm, proposed the second order smoothing, and made other critical suggestions for the programs and the manuscript.